w-okada/voice-changer/README.md

 * An integrated graphics card: AMD Radeon Vega 7 (with AMD Ryzen 5 5600G) or later.
 * A dedicated graphics card: Nvidia GeForce GTX 900 Series or later or AMD Radeon RX 400 series or later.

+> [!NOTE]
+> It is also possible to use Nvidia GeForce GTX 700 series GPUs.
+However, they can be used only with DirectML version.

 Recommended requirement:

 A dedicated graphics card Nvidia GeForce RTX 20 Series or later or AMD Radeon RX 6000 series or later.

-> **NOTE**: Nvidia GPUs prior to GTX 900 Series will not work with CUDA version.
-However, they may be used with DirectML version.

 ## Known issues